 Students in the Natural Horsemanship program are taught the "La Cense Method," which was developed under Mr. William Kriegel.

 The La Cense Method is a progressive, step-by-step process that blends the best of traditional horsemanship training with the art of training and riding horses—all in a manner that works with a horse’s behavior, instincts, and personality.
 Taking a positive and respectful approach, the La Cense Method gradually builds trust, and frees the horses to be confident in all they are asked to perform.

 Natural Horsemanship majors must be admitted to the university and apply to the program.

 To apply to the University of Montana Western and begin your journey with Natural Horsemanship, visit our Admissions webpage today or call 1-877-683-7331.

-To apply to the Natural Horsemanship program, click to download the application.
+To apply to the Natural Horsemanship program, click to complete the online application.